pacifisticuffs/pacifisticuffs.github.io/_posts/2018-04-26-li-endorsements.md

 })();
 {% endhighlight %}

 It works!
-Unfortunately, the feedback from Matt was, "It's loopy."
+Unfortunately, the feedback from him was, "It's loopy."
 He's right, it is.
 It requires a loop over an array of a known length, then another loop (with a possible break) to search an array's values with an expanding length.
 I started to consider some use of the plethora of array methods like `.sort()`, but he came back with a solid hint, `const munged = {}`.

 Objects are great for aggregating data because keys must be unique, and they provide a fast and easily-understood method of comparison (easily-understood from the POV of someone else reading my code).
 With that in mind, I went and did this: